 - Other recovery resources, such as regular participation in 12-step programs.

 - Planning for aftercare, such as transfer to a sober living facility.

 An addiction treatment center provides a great support system for individuals fighting addiction, as well as therapy and skills training to prevent relapse.

 Concerta is the trade name for methylphenidate, a stimulant medication used to treat ADD and ADHD in both children and adults.
 The drug is often taken under the supervision of a doctor or other medical or mental health professional.

-When taken as prescribed, Concerta can be very effective against attention deficit.
+When taken as prescribed, Concerta can be very effective in the treatment of attention-deficit disorder.
 However, as with many stimulant drugs, it can be addictive.
-In fact, it is a Schedule II drug, meaning it as a “high potential for abuse which may lead to severe psychological or physical dependence.
+In fact, it is a Schedule II drug, meaning it has a high potential for abuse which may lead to severe psychological or physical dependence.